RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 The hardware and software components of the avionics package are required to seamlessly communicate with the mission control and simulation segments of the project to ensure a successful launch and flight for the rocket.

+The avionics package will communicate with mission control to report its current pre-launch, launch and in-flight status.
+The simulation software will be used to aid in designing the rocket and determining estimates for the rocket control parameters.
+In this case, the software model of the control code developed in the avionics package will be required for simulation.

 > **9.5.3 Product perspective** <br>
 >